Joel Zlotnick, Jordan Brough and Troy Eberhardt

 Adoption of a monochromatic design strategy drastically restricts colour gamut and imposes significant creative constraints, but also provides many security benefits.
 The monochromatic design example described in this paper actively resists attempts to reverse engineer its plate artwork, and reproduces poorly when subjected to typical traditional counterfeiting and simulation strategies.
 In the area of design, a monochromatic artwork strategy offers designers different techniques for control of image density, which can be varied by changing line width and also by printing multiple layers of the same ink, providing new opportunities for exquisitely detailed monochromatic designs.
-Although this paper has focused on options that exist within the considerable constraint of a single translucent ink formulation, future work will consider variable ink translucency, split fountains for transitioning density instead of colour, and revisiting of colour as an additional variable in an overarching strategy to make security artwork increasingly resistant to reverse engineering.
+Although this paper has focused on options that exist within the considerable constraint of a single translucent ink formulation, Part 3 of this series will consider variable ink translucency, split fountains for transitioning density instead of colour, and revisiting of colour as an additional variable in an overarching strategy to make security artwork increasingly resistant to reverse engineering.

 MORE ABOUT THE AUTHORS